NaveItay/Detectron2/README.md

 #
 ###### Data-set
-> I downloaded a video from YouTube from a dashboard camera in San Francisco, California.
+> Video from a dashboard camera in San Francisco, California.
 >
 > Video resolution: 1280x720.
 >